-How Palliative Care Social Workers Support Patients With Terminal Illnesses
+Palliative Care Social Workers: Supporting Patients With Terminal Illnesses

-Confronting a life-threatening illness poses perhaps one of the most challenging experiences individuals and their families can encounter.
-During such a time, fear, pain and bereavement can feel overwhelming.
-However, skilled palliative care can offer comfort and valuable guidance that enhance patients’ quality of life.
+Confronting a terminal illness poses one of the most challenging experiences individuals and their families can encounter.
+During such a time, fear, pain and sadness can feel overwhelming.
+However, professionals who provide skilled palliative care can offer comfort and valuable guidance that enhance patients’ quality of life.
 Palliative care aims to address the physical, psychosocial and spiritual aspects of care so that patients and their families can find meaning in the face of their struggles, as well as relief from pain.

-This line of work requires a special set of skills and knowledge that advanced degrees in social work can cultivate.
-Virginia Commonwealth University’s Online Master of Social Work, which features a supervised practicum, trains practitioners in evidence-based approaches that allow palliative care social workers to provide meaningful support to terminally ill patients and their families.
+Achieving success in this line of work requires a special set of skills and knowledge that an advanced degree program in social work can cultivate.
+A Master of Social Work Program trains practitioners in evidence-based approaches that allow palliative care social workers to provide meaningful support to patients with terminal illnesses and their families.

-Palliative care social workers play an instrumental role in helping patients with life-threatening illnesses come to terms with the difficulties of disease and the prospect of death.
-In most cases, this requires social workers to guide patients and their families through a mix of shock, disbelief and sadness.
+Palliative care social workers play an instrumental role in helping patients with terminal illnesses come to terms with the difficulties of their condition and the prospect of death.
+In some cases, this involves guiding patients and their families through a mix of shock, disbelief and sadness.
 They perform a number of tasks that address the emotional and physical needs of patients and their families, such as the following:

-• Helping patients and their families understand treatment plans and the potential pain interventions available
+• Helping patients and their families understand the treatment plans and the potential pain interventions available

 • Attending to the mental health needs of patients through counseling while also looking out for the mental health needs of families and caretakers